CODE OF ETHICS

 - The following criteria shall be taken into account in the review process: the originality and scientific nature of the submitted text,adherence to the subject area of the publishing house/scientific journal, the method of achieving scientific goals and a clear presentation of the research problem, proper use of subject literature and asuitable substantiation of claims and conclusions.

-- The detailed rules of the reviewing procedure adopted by the ILS–PAS Publishing House are made available to the authors upon their request, and the reviewing procedures used by the scientific journals published by the Institute of Legal Sciences are posted on the journal’s website.
+- The detailed rules of the reviewing procedure adopted by the ILS PAS Publishing House are made available to the authors upon their request, and the reviewing procedures used by the scientific journals published by the Institute of Law Studies are posted on the journal’s website.

 § 13